JRMfer/Project/PROCESS.md

 Changed the "show up place" of the tooltip for all the 4 visualizations.

 Furthermore some styling of the visualizations: Dropdowns still need to be done.

+# Day 16:

+Fineshed styling dropdowns, and the rest of the pages.

+To style the dropdowns it was necessary to increase the height of the navbar and its contents.

+Ordered code, made functions for the different actions.

+Ordered style sheets